-In the book, Stress, Anxiety and the Battle for Your Sanity I emphasise one Mindfulness Attitude for Change as primary.
+In the book, Stress, Anxiety and the Battle for Your Sanity I emphasise one Authentic Attitude as primary.
 Being gentle on yourself is more than words.
 It is an attitude you can feel.
 It is a gateway to healthier Mindfulness, and links into (in my opinion the starting-point for) acceptance, compassion and self-love.
 Being gentle opens the door to healing and insights.
 Without it, people can get trapped in a quagmire created by a mind dealing with the stress chemicals in their brain*.
 Once this happens, you can easily find yourself feeling anxious, fearful or depressed.

 * As described in the book.

 How do you do, being gentle?